GCSE Statistics (2017)

 Students develop the skills required for statistical enquiry, including presenting, interpreting and evaluating.
 They also develop understanding of the importance of statistical information to the individual and society as a whole, as well as the ability to identify its limitations.

 This GCSE equips students with skills for progression to our GCE qualifications such as Mathematics, Business Studies, Economics and Geography.
-It also provides skills for pupils seeking careers in fields such as data analytics, finance, manufacturing, psychology and sociology.
+It also provides skills for students seeking careers in fields such as data analytics, finance, manufacturing, psychology and sociology.